sedat/sedat/README.md

 I'm from Turkey and  I'm a graduate of Bilkent University class of 2020.
 I have worked in both sides of the stack using different tools during my internships when I was a student.
 I have experience using Go, Java and Javascript on the backend and I'm experienced using React on the front-end.

-- 🔭 I'm currently working as a Software Engineer at Soostone responsible with full-stack development using Javascript and the serverless.
+- 🔭 I'm currently working as a Software Engineer at Soostone responsible for full-stack development using Javascript and aws lambda with the serverless framework.
 - 📫 How to reach me: https://sedat.dev, [linkedin](https://www.linkedin.com/in/sedatcyalcin), [twitter](https://twitter.com/SedatCanYalcin)

 #### My stack